-"Aspire X1200 was designed to be an appealing, easy-to-use media hub for making the most of entertainment," said Stephanie Hatchel, retail desktop product planning senior manager for Acer America.
+“Aspire X1200 was designed to be an appealing, easy to use media hub for making the most of entertainment.
+From broadcasting MP3s in crystal clear acoustics to showcasing movies, this compact system is a multimedia powerhouse and available at a price today’s budget-minded consumers will appreciate,” said Stephanie Hatchel, senior manager, retail desktop product planning for Acer America.

-The device comes with Windows Vista Home Premium, Microsoft Office 2007 Trial with Microsoft Works 8.5, Adobe Reader and CyberLink Power DVD with Arcade Live.
+In terms of software, the device comes with Windows Vista Home Premium, Microsoft Office 2007 Trial with Microsoft Works 8.5, Adobe Reader, CyberLink Power DVD with Arcade Live.
 It is also bundled with a suite of management applications called Acer Empowering Technology, which includes eRecovery back-up and recovery and eSettings for viewing system information, changing boot options and monitoring components.

 The Acer Aspire X1200 desktop PC is available now with suggested prices ranging from $449 to $699 depending on the configuration.